 What is Hashish?

 Also known as hash, hashish is a drug made from the cannabis plant in resin form.
-It contains THC and several other cannabinoids, making it mind-altering with the typical health benefits associated with weed, and illegal in many areas around the world.
+It contains THC and several other cannabinoids, and illegal in many areas around the world.

 So, as a type of cannabis extract, hashish is smoked in small pieces, usually with pipes, bongs, joints, vaporizers, or in an edible.
 When it's smoked, hashish is mixed with other herbs to help with consumption.

 Morocco hashish, then, is hash that is made in Morocco.